kubernetes/community/contributors/design-proposals/local-storage-overview.md

 * Use EmptyDir for all scratch space requirements of your apps when IOPS isolation is not of concern.
 * Make the container’s writable layer `readonly` if possible.
 * Another option is to keep the writable layer on tmpfs.
 Such a setup will allow you to eventually migrate from using local storage for anything but super fast caching purposes or distributed databases leading to higher reliability & uptime for nodes.

+# FAQ

+### Why is the kubelet managing logs?

+Kubelet is managing access to shared storage on the node.
+Container logs outputted via it's stdout and stderr ends up on the shared storage that kubelet is managing.
+So, kubelet needs direct control over the log data to keep the containers running (by rotating logs), store them long enough for break glass situations and apply different storage policies in a multi-tenent cluster.
+All of these features are not easily expressible through external logging agents like journald for example.

+### Master are upgraded prior to nodes.
+How should storage as a new compute resource be rolled out on to existing clusters?

+Capacity isolation of shared partitions (ephemeral storage) will be controlled using a feature gate.
+Do not enable this feature gate until all the nodes in a cluster are running a kubelet version that supports capacity isolation.
+Since older kubelets will not surface capacity of shared partitions, the scheduler will ignore those nodes when attempting to schedule pods that request storage capacity explicitly.

+### What happens if storage usage is unavailable for writable layer?

+Kubelet will attempt to enforce capacity limits on a best effort basis.
+If the underlying container runtime cannot surface usage metrics for the writable layer, then kubelet will not provide capacity isolation for the writable layer.

 # Features & Milestones